 Enter into Relative Element Selector where you want the duplicated content inserted.
 See Element Selectors for more information.

-You can adjust where you want the duplicated content to appear in relation to the selected element with an option from Insert Function:
+You can adjust where you want the duplicated content to appear in relation to the selected element with an option from Insert Method: